codinglead/codinglead.github.io/_posts/2018-12-21-logical-operators-in-javascript.md

 ---
 layout: project
-title: logical operators in javascript
+title: logical operators in JavaScript
 date: 2018-12-21 4:00 -0700
+updated: 2020-06-12 11:40 -0700
 meta: Logical operators are used when doing comparisons of boolean values. if Booleans are being used it will either return true or false.
 If non-boolean values are used for operands if will return one of the specified operands.
-The logical operators look like (||) or (&&).
+The logical operators look like (||), (&&) and (!).
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]